Cwantic/Documentation/Review/Piping.md

 >Click on the same button to hide the panel.
 Shortcut = F2.

->TIP : you can copy the data by CTRL+C and paste on other softwares.
+>TIP : you can copy the data by CTRL+C and paste in other software.

 ## 3. Select tool